 Our simulation results indicate that post-disaster human capital allocation is a key factor determining the immediate and longer-term outcome of disaster recovery in Global South countries.
 Household labor/educational time allocation is mediated by factors including the need for subsistence consumption, post-disaster labor productivity, and borrowing constraints.
-In general, catastrophic disasters force working-age youth to allocate more time for labor, instead of study, when the economy is operating at the near or below subsistence level as in Country M. Such tendency, while attenuating the short-run adverse impacts on GDP, traps labor into lower productivity thereby compromising growth prospects in the longer-term.
-In fact, under the subsistence consequences on GDP" may not hold true, and adverse impacts may manifest with a significant time lag.
+In general, catastrophic disasters force school-age children and teenage youth to allocate more time for labor, instead of study, when the economy is operating at the near or below subsistence level as in Country M. Such tendency, while attenuating the short-run adverse impacts on GDP, traps labor into lower productivity thereby compromising growth prospects in the longer-term.
+In fact, under the subsistence constraint, the popularized notion that "a disaster leads to short-run adverse consequences on GDP" may not hold true, and adverse impacts may manifest with a significant time lag.
 In contrast, in Country F, the subsistence-consumption condition is non-binding, allowing households in low-income groups to continue schooling.
 Disasters hence have regressive effects across countries with respect to human capital formation.

 We found that human-capital-investment behavior is further mediated by pecuniary externalities among households.
 When labor supply, measured in efficient labor units, is increased by households of the high-human-capital group, this lowers the wage rate (per efficient labor unit) for all households.
 This affects households in the low-human-capital group in two possible ways: when the subsistence consumption constraint is non-binding as seen in Country F, it reduces the opportunity cost of learning (i.e., human capital investment) thereby encouraging human capital investment.
 However, if the decline in income makes the subsistence-consumption constraint binding, households will be forced to reallocate time away from learning to labor.

-We further find that DRR policy on human capital investment can be summarized by the following four effects: (i) the income effect, (ii) the substitution effect, (iii) the choice-opportunity-provision effect, and (iv) the externality-reinforcement effect, which are elaborated in Appendix A.
+We further find that DRR policy on human capital investment can be summarized by the following four effects: (i) the income effect, (ii) the substitution effect, (iii) the choice-opportunity-provision effect, and (iv) the externality-reinforcement effect, which are elaborated in Appendix 1.